Stephen-Seo/TurnBasedMinecraftMod/FAQ.md

 ## I updated the mod, but now my config changes are back to default, what happened?

+*As of Version 1.26.5 and onwards, this should happen less often!*
+Version 1.26.5 introduces more robust config updating such that entries that exist in the default config, but not in the current config will be appended to the current config.

 Sometimes, I add new mob entries to the config, and increment the version number of the config.
 When the server/client starts, it checks the default config's version number with the existing config's version number.
 If the